PrinssAlex/3dgs-dynamic-masking-47/README.md

 - **Screen‑space ellipse:** The visible “shadow” of the 3D Gaussian in image coordinates, which defines how wide and oriented the splat is.
 - **Depth sorting:** Ordering Gaussians along each ray by distance from the camera so that alpha compositing correctly models occlusion.

+Here is your text with an additional “Evaluation Metrics – L1 Loss” subsection, consistent in style and phrasing with the others.

 ***
-## Evaluation Metrics – PSNR
+### Evaluation Metrics – L1 Loss

-We use PSNR (Peak Signal‑to‑Noise Ratio) to quantify pixelwise fidelity between rendered and ground‑truth images.
-PSNR is derived from mean squared error (MSE): lower MSE corresponds to higher PSNR, expressed in decibels.
+In addition to perceptual metrics, we also report the average **L1 loss** between the reconstructed and ground‑truth images.
+L1 loss measures the mean absolute difference in pixel values and is closely related to the photometric objective used during training in many 3DGS implementations.

 Key concepts:

-- **MSE (mean squared error):** The average squared difference between rendered and ground‑truth pixel values.
-- **Dynamic range:** It is crucial to use the correct pixel scale (e.g.  vs ) when computing MSE and MAX; otherwise PSNR values are meaningless.[1]
-- **Interpretation:** PSNR is useful for comparing different model variants numerically, but images with similar PSNR may still look noticeably different perceptually.
+- **Absolute error:** Unlike MSE, which squares differences, L1 uses absolute differences, making it less sensitive to large outliers and often yielding sharper reconstructions.
+- **Alignment with training objective:** When L1 (or a masked L1) is used as the training loss, reporting L1 at test time directly reflects how well the model optimizes its primary objective.
+- **Interpretation:** Lower L1 indicates smaller average pixel deviations.
+It complements PSNR (which is derived from MSE) by giving a more robust view of pixelwise error, especially in regions with sharp edges and high contrast.
 ***

-## Evaluation Metrics – SSIM
+### Evaluation Metrics – SSIM

 We also report SSIM (Structural Similarity Index) as a more perceptual metric.
-SSIM compares local patterns of luminance, contrast, and structure, and is computed over small windows and averaged, yielding scores typically in the range $$[0,1]\$$.
+SSIM compares local patterns of luminance, contrast, and structure, and is computed over small windows and averaged, yielding scores typically in the range $\[0,1]\$.

 Key concepts:

 - **Structural similarity:** SSIM checks whether edges, textures, and local structures align between the reconstructed and ground‑truth images, rather than comparing only raw pixel values.
 - **Local windows:** Evaluating SSIM over patches makes it more robust to global intensity shifts and small misalignments than pure MSE.
-- **Interpretation:** Higher SSIM indicates better preservation of structures such as edges of the manipulator and background features, complementing the information given by PSNR.
+- **Interpretation:** Higher SSIM indicates better preservation of structures such as edges of the manipulator and background features, complementing the information given by PSNR and L1.

 ***

-## Evaluation Metrics – LPIPS
+### Evaluation Metrics – LPIPS

 LPIPS (Learned Perceptual Image Patch Similarity) is used as a perceptual distance metric in a deep feature space.
 Rendered and ground‑truth images are passed through a pretrained CNN, and differences in their feature maps at multiple layers are aggregated into a single score.

 Key concepts:

-- **Perceptual distance:** LPIPS measures how different images appear to a deep network trained on natural images, often correlating better with human judgments than PSNR and SSIM.
+- **Perceptual distance:** LPIPS measures how different images appear to a deep network trained on natural images, often correlating better with human judgments than PSNR, SSIM, or raw L1.
 - **Feature maps:** Intermediate activations (e.g. from VGG or AlexNet) that capture edges, textures, and high‑level semantics.
-- **Interpretation:** Lower LPIPS indicates that the reconstruction looks more similar to the ground truth; it is particularly sensitive to ghosting, smearing, and texture distortions that might be under‑penalized by PSNR.
+- **Interpretation:** Lower LPIPS indicates that the reconstruction looks more similar to the ground truth; it is particularly sensitive to ghosting, smearing, and texture distortions that might be under‑penalized by PSNR or L1.

-***
 ## Demonstration (Video)

 A video demonstrating the results of our project can be found here: (https://github.com/PrinssAlex/3dgs-dynamic-masking-47/blob/main/Videos/groundtruth.mp4)